glaunay/omega-topology-service/README.md

 `omegalomodb` is required in order to run bulked requests in this service.
 You can configure its address into the configuration file, under the `omegalomodb` key.

-Therefore, a direct link to CouchDB is also required, in order to create and fill collections.
+Furthermore, a direct link to CouchDB is also required, in order to create and fill collections.
 Address can be found and configurated in the `couchdb` key of the configuration file.

 ### Configuration file